And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.—Anaïs Nin

 Please check out my FAQs for additional answers or reach out.

 Please review these FAQs for information on insurance, fees, and my therapeutic style.

-If it seems like a good fit, please reach out via phone 202.827.5425 or email to make an appointment or schedule a free 15-minute call to discuss what’s bringing you to therapy.
+If it seems like a good fit, please reach out via email to make an appointment or schedule a free 15-minute call to discuss what’s bringing you to therapy.
 I’m also happy to share insight into my style as a therapist.

-Next, we’ll set an appointment and I’ll follow up via email with instructions on accessing the suite, along with a few forms to fill out.
-Please bring the completed forms to our first session.
+Next, we’ll set an appointment and I’ll follow up via email with a few forms to fill out and bring completed to our first session.

-We start with an initial consultation period of a few sessions.
-During this time we’ll discuss your history, current situation and concerns, and goals for therapy.
+During our first few sessions we’ll discuss your history, current situation and concerns, and goals for therapy.
 We’ll also explore resources and helpful tools to practice between our sessions.
-This consultation period allows us to get to know one another and explore how best to serve your needs.
+This initial period allows us to get to know one another and explore how best to serve your needs.

 What is your style?

 I’m honored to be part of my clients’ journey and my style is warm and collaborative.
 I bring two decades of experience as a mindfulness practitioner, yoga teacher, and wellness entrepreneur which offers a holistic mind and body focus to my work.

 We meet in a light-filled setting in the heart of Dupont Circle over a cup of tea.
 Our sessions include tangible takeaways coupled with supportive encouragement and deep listening.

 Pulling from various styles such as positive psychology, mindfulness, cognitive behavioral, strength-based, and transpersonal, our work is tailored specifically for you.
 My goal is to help you gain insight, reduce stress and anxiety, set goals, clarify dreams, uncover strengths, plus develop and deepen coping skills.
 By providing a safe space, we work together to expand self-understanding and self-compassion while making small shifts to move you forward.